SilverHalf/mount-balrior/ura/mechanics.md

 These enemies only spawn in Legendary Mode during the final phase instead of [Champion Fumarollers].
 They have over 20 million health and are therefore not meant to be killed, but remain extremely dangerous due to their capabilities:
 - <u>Tethers</u> -Ventshots periodically tether to up to five nearby titans, geysers, or other ventshots.
 If less than five allies are present, they will tether multiple times to the same ally until they form five tethers.
 Each tether applies <img class='inline risingpressure'> [Rising Pressure] to the corresponding ally.
 This buff has a shorter duration than usual, only lasting for ~12 seconds.
 - <u>Please let me play the game</u> - most of the Ventshot's other attacks deal heavy damage, inflict <img class='inline knockdown'> [Knockdown] and <img class='inline burning'> [Burning], and are generally very undesirable.
 For this reason the general approach to these is to maintain permanent <img class='inline stability'> [Stability] and projectile denial throughout the final phase.

+{: .note}
+Ventshots are capped to an entity limit of 6, which includes [Titanspawn Geysers] and [Champion Fumarollers], and cannot spawn once this limit is reached.

 ---